EHR Implementation: Key Benefits & Potential Challenges

-It can be time-consuming to maintain a patient’s medical history in paper format and requires intensive labor from healthcare professionals.
+For example, it is time-consuming to maintain a patient’s medical history in paper format, as this requires intensive labor from healthcare professionals.
 Moreover, today’s patients want to gain access to their medical records without going to the hospital and making an appointment with their physicians.
-So, digital solutions are a necessity.
+So, digital solutions come in handy here.

-Let’s find out why EHR systems are important, how healthcare organizations and patients can benefit from them, and what challenges healthcare providers may face when implementing EHRs into their ecosystem.
+Let’s find out why EHR systems are important, how healthcare organizations and patients can benefit from them, and what challenges healthcare providers may face when implementing EHRs.

 What Is EHR?

-An Electronic Health Record (EHR) is the electronic storage of a patient’s medical history, including individual diagnoses, treatment records, information about allergies, and laboratory and tests results.
+An Electronic Health Record (EHR) is the electronic storage of a patient’s medical history, such as individual diagnoses, treatment records, information about allergies, and laboratory and test results.

 EHRs allow medical and health organizations to keep health information about patients in digital systems and share it with other organizations faster.
-The primary objective of EHR systems is to simplify the work of physicians and other medical staff, improving their performance and overall productivity of healthcare organizations.
-At the same time, the enhancement of patient care delivery is on the other side of the coin.
-Thus, EHR systems are aimed to make patients’ treatment better and more efficient.
+The primary objective of EHR systems is to simplify the work of physicians and other medical staff, improving their performance and the overall productivity of healthcare organizations.
+At the same time, the enhancement of patient care delivery is of equal importance.
+Thus, EHR systems are aimed at making patients’ treatment better and more efficient.

 If you aren’t familiar with EHR and similar healthcare software such as EMR, PHR, and others, read the dedicated article on our blog.